on July 13, 2021 (last modified on January 6, 2022) • 18 minute read

 In addition to the text that displays in a featured snippet, an image also sometimes displays.
 And the interesting thing about a featured snippet image is that it can come from a different website than the text portion of the snippet.

-“We focus on featured snippet images,” says Branko Kral of B King Digital.
+“We focus on featured snippet images,” says Branko Kral of Chosen Data.
 “They’re quicker to act on, and page one search results can change fast.”

 “Here’s the process we follow:”